 By Anthony Silvestris

 Many lighting manufacturers recognize the key role tertiary optics (e.g., Light Shaping Diffusers®) play in creating more Human Centric Lighting (HCL) conditions, or lighting that takes into account the emotional and biological needs of humans.
-Batwing diffusers are an example of tertiary optics that, when incorporated in the design phase, can dramatically increase the light distribution and eliminate distracting central hotspots common to linear light fixtures.
+As more incandescent lighting fixtures are replaced with highly efficient but often harsh and directional LED bulbs, the need to consider HCL conditions becomes critical, particularly in the workplace where productivity can suffer due to poor lighting.
+Tertiary optics such as an LED batwing diffuser are being incorporated in the design phase of more LED fixtures because these diffusers can dramatically increase the light distribution and eliminate distracting central hotspots common to linear light fixtures.

 How Does A Batwing Diffuser Work?